ManManson/taxi_ride/README.md

 ## How to build

+NOTE: the build was tested using Fedora 36 distribution and build instructions are written assuming one uses fc36 as the build/run system.

 At first, you will need to build [Apache Arrow](https://github.com/apache/arrow/) libraries and install it (either locally or globally):

 ```sh